-- Each captain shall nominate an Adjutant who shall deputise for him с in the event of circumstances preventing him from fulfilling any of the duties of his office - Each captain shall appoint an umpire unless the captains of all d competing teams agree to appoint one umpire only. - 8 The following conditions shall apply to the National Match: - The rules of the NRA current for the year of the match as to ranges, а targets, firearms, scoring and position for the first stage of the Queen's Prize shall normally apply. - At each range the number of shots shall be seven with one h convertible sighter. - Unless the captains of all competing teams otherwise agree only с such ammunition as issued at the Meeting where the match is held shall be used. - There may be check-register keepers at each firing point. d - In all matters not provided for by these Rules the current Rules of e the NRA shall apply.

-9 These Rules may be revoked, added to or altered by a majority of at least two-thirds of the members of the Council present at any Meeting of the Council held at Bisley during the NRA Meeting and summoned by at least 28 days' notice in writing to all members of the Council specifying the intention to propose the revocation, addition or alteration together with full particulars thereof.
-Rule 5e shall apply to any such Meeting.
+- shall have the absolute control of his team in all matters relating to the Match - c Each captain shall nominate an Adjutant who shall deputise for him in the event of circumstances preventing him from fulfilling any of the duties of his office. - d Each captain shall appoint an umpire unless the captains of all competing teams agree to appoint one umpire only. - 8 The following conditions shall apply to the National Match: - a The rules of the NRA current for the year of the match as to ranges, targets, firearms, scoring and position for the first stage of the Queen's Prize shall normally apply. - b At each range the number of shots shall be seven with one convertible sighter. - c Unless the captains of all competing teams otherwise agree only such ammunition as issued at the Meeting where the match is held shall be used. - d There may be check-register keepers at each firing point. - e In all matters not provided for by these Rules the current Rules of the NRA shall apply. - 9 These Rules may be revoked, added to or altered by a majority of at least two-thirds of the members of the Council present at any Meeting of the Council held at Bisley during the NRA Meeting and summoned by at least 28 days' notice in writing to all members of the Council specifying the intention to propose the revocation, addition or alteration together with full particulars thereof, Rule 5e shall apply to any such Meeting.